softindex/datakernel/core-csp/README.md

 CSP provides communication between processes with Go-like approach.
 This means that CSP creates channels which can be treated as a pipe that connects some processes.
-A value can be sent to a channel via `ChannelSupplier` and received from a channel by `ChannelConsumer`. `ChannelConsumer` accepts some data and returns Promise so that new object isn't passed until the previous one is consumed. `ChannelSuplier` gets data and then streams it to the next consumer.
+A value can be sent to a channel via `ChannelSupplier` and received from a channel by `ChannelConsumer`.

+When `ChannelConsumer` receives some data, it returns a `Promise` so that new object isn't passed until the previous one is consumed.

+`ChannelSuplier` gets data and then streams it to the next consumer.
 Both operations also return a Promise, as suppliers work only with one object at a time.

 CSP utilizes Promise module which enables optimisation while communicating in tough conditions (for example, slow Internet connection).

 The main advantages of CSP are:
 * Supports file I/O using channels.